The legal status of your Civil Partnership

 The courts have the power to make provision for the division of property (including pensions), the maintenance of either civil partner or residence, as well as contact with, and maintenance of, any children of the partnership.
 The type of orders that can be made and matters that should be taken into account are close to those in divorce legislation.

-Civil Partnerships Lawyers
+Our Civil Partnerships Legal Team

 ‘Doing the right thing’ is at the heart of Freeths.
 Find out more about our excellent client service and the strong set of values that guide the way we work.